 9. Choosing healthier snacks

-It’s always tempting to reach for a bag of crisps, or a bar or chocolate when cravings hit between meals.
-We all probably eat unhealthy snacks more than we realise and they’re often full of high levels of fat, sugar and salt.
+It’s always tempting to reach for a bag of crisps, or a bar of chocolate when cravings hit between meals.
+We all probably eat unhealthy snacks more than we realise and they’re often high in fat, sugar and salt.
 But there are other quick and easy snacks that could act as a sufficient replacement.
-If you have a sweet tooth, try a low-fat or fat-free yogurt.
+If you have a sweet tooth, try some fresh fruit with a pot of plain yogurt.
 Pitta and low-fat dips, or a small handful of unsalted nuts act as a good substitute for the less healthy savoury snacks.

 Remember, if you don’t have unhealthy snacks in the house, you won’t be able to eat them!